ncthbrt/nact.xyz/content/lessons-reason/hierarchy.md

 Up till now we've been creating actors which are children of the actor system (which is a pseudo actor).
 However in a real system, this would be considered an anti pattern, for much the same reasons as placing all your code in a single file is an anti-pattern.
 By exploiting the actor hierarchy, you can enforce a separation of concerns and encapsulate system functionality, while providing a coherent means of reasoning with failure and system shutdown.

-Let us imagine that the single user contacts service was simple a part of some larger system; an email campaign management API for example.
+Let us imagine that the single user contacts service was simply a part of some larger system; an email campaign management API for example.
 A potentially valid system could perhaps be represented by the diagram below.

 ![Image](/img/hierarchy-diagram.svg)